-Progress Note Standards
+Service Note Standards

-Providers shall create progress notes for the provision of all services.
-Each progress note shall provide sufficient detail to support the service code selected for the service type as indicated by the service code description.
-Progress notes are to be completed and signed within 3 business days of providing a service, with the exception of notes for crisis services, which shall be completed within 24 hours.
-For more detailed information on specific requirements, please refer to the Progress Note Explanation Sheet, located on the Optum Website under MHP Provider Documents/ UCRM Tab via this link:
+Providers shall create service notes for the provision of all services.
+Each service note shall provide sufficient detail to support the service code selected for the service type as indicated by the service code description.
+Notes are to be completed and signed within 3 business days of providing a service, with the exception of notes for crisis services, which shall be completed within 24 hours.